 - To send you products that you have bought

-If you want to find out what information we store about you, you can request the details under the Data Protection Act 1998.
-Please send a description of the information you want to see and proof of your identity by post to: Office Manager, Galapagos Conservation Trust, 28 Portland Place, London, W1B 1LY.
+If you wish to request a copy of information we hold about you, please send a description of the information you want to see and proof of your identity by post to: Galapagos Conservation Trust, 7-14 Great Dover Street, London, SE1 4YR, UK.
 We do not accept these requests by email.

 You can also send us your comments or lodge a complaint by contacting us at the afore-mentioned address.
 An inquiry will be held into each complaint, and the appropriate action will be taken.
 If the problem raised by your complaint requires a change in our policies and procedures, we will act accordingly.

-Despite all of our precautions however, no data transmission over the internet can be guaranteed to be 100% secure.
+Despite all our precautions however, no data transmission over the internet can be guaranteed to be 100% secure.
 So, whilst we strive to protect your personal information, we cannot guarantee the security of any information which you disclose to us and so wish to draw your attention that you do so at your own risk.